haltu/muuri/README.md

 * **dimension** &nbsp;&mdash;&nbsp; *string*
   * Provide the name of the cached value you want to refresh.
 By default all values are refreshed.
-  * Accepted values: "width", "height", "offset", "padding", "border" and "box-sizing".
+  * Accepted values: "width", "height", "padding", "border" and "boxSizing".
   * Optional.

 **Examples**